Requirements for Parents

 What does it mean to be a “practicing Catholic”?

 It means that not only do you hold true all that the Church teaches and proclaims, but that you are active in worship and liturgical celebrations of the Church.
-Oftentimes the Baptism of the child evangelizes the parents to participate fully in the practice of their Catholic faith.
-The birth of the child and the desire to have that child Baptized serves as a catalyst for the parents to return to the practice of the faith.
+There are many who find that the birth of a child is a great time to begin the active participation in their Catholic faith.

 Are there costs associated with the Baptismal preparation or the ceremony?

 There are no fees for the preparation program, or for the ceremony.
-However, it is traditional to offer a stipend to the priest/deacon who performs the Baptism.
+Some families offer a donation to the priest/deacon who performs the Baptism.
+These are not expected.
+For those families who choose to make offer a donation can give this donation to the priest or deacon.

 When are Baptisms scheduled?